Spindle-Agile/AgileGovernance-Constitution/AgileGovernance-Constitution.md

 #### 3.5.2 Breakdown from Unconstitutional Behavior

 The Facilitator of a Circle may declare a Process Breakdown within one of its Sub-Circles upon discovering a pattern of behavior or outputs within the Sub-Circle that conflict with the rules of this Constitution.
-However, if that Facilitator is also the Sub-Circle’s Lead Link or Facilitator, then the Super-Circle’s Secretary or Rep Link may also make this declaration.
+However, if that Facilitator is also the Sub-Circle’s Lead Link or Facilitator, then the Super-Circle’s Board Master or Rep Link may also make this declaration.

 #### 3.5.3 Process Restoration

 Whenever an authorized party declares a Process Breakdown within a Circle, the following occurs:

 - **(a)** the Facilitator of the Super-Circle gains a Project to restore due-process within the Circle; and
-- **(b)** the Facilitator of the Super-Circle gains the authority to take over as Facilitator or Secretary of the Circle, or to appoint someone else to do so; and
+- **(b)** the Facilitator of the Super-Circle gains the authority to take over as Facilitator or Board Master of the Circle, or to appoint someone else to do so; and
 - **(c)** the Facilitator of the Circle gains the authority to judge the accuracy of any arguments presented to validate Proposals or Objections within the Circle’s Governance Process.

 These authorities are temporary and cease as soon as the Facilitator of the Super-Circle concludes that due process has been restored within the Circle.